All Episodes

 The worst thing is it's just a huge opportunity being blown because of this.

-It's just it's it's it's been sitting there all year.
+It's been sitting there all year.

-There's there's been ample time for leadership.
+There's been ample time for leadership.

 This is what I mean.

-And they hung tough, I think, for as long as they could, and they refuse to go to conference on the Senate bill.
+And they hung tough, I think, for as long as they could.

-So you can you can boil it down, okay.
+So you can boil it down.

-And that that is going to be the message resonating from here.
+And that is going to be the message resonating from here, the Limbaugh Institute for Advanced Conservative Studies.

 Now, I don't think we're going to lose the House.

-I don't buy conventional wisdom and the drive-by media is not right about a lot of things lately, and they're making too big an effort here already to make it look like it's already a lock.
+And they're making too big an effort here already to make it look like it's already a lock.

 But if we do, if we do lose Congress, it won't be because of Iraq, and it won't be because of the war on terror.

-If we lose it, if people sit out, if Republicans in exasperation say to hell with it, it's going to be over immigration, illegal immigration is not going to have a thing to do with Iraq or any of that.
+If we lose it, if people sit out, if Republicans, in exasperation, say to hell with it, it's going to be over immigration.

-The Liberals are going to want to say that we will lose over Iraq because they want to downplay the fact that they're dead wrong on illegal immigration, too.
+The liberals are going to want to say that we will lose over Iraq because they want to downplay the fact that they're dead wrong on illegal immigration too.

 They want to focus attention elsewhere.